cheungpat/msk-deploy/infra/README.md

 1. Login to the EC2 instance via SSH (username: `ubuntu`) using the SSH keypair selected when creating the Admin stack.
 2. Modify `~/.ssh/authorized_keys` file.
 3. Add public keys of the administrators at the end of the file.

+### Create IAM users for administrators and add to Admin IAM Group

+For administrators to manage MSK clusters and relevant AWS resources, each administrator should have an IAM user added to the Admin IAM Group.
+The Admin IAM Group is created as part of the Foundation CloudFormation stack.
+See the outputs of the stack to find the IAM group.

+1. Go to IAM Management Console
+2. Create IAM user add add the user to the Admin IAM Group.
+3. Add Console password and Access Key credentials.